A Natural Bias for Language Generation Models: Limitations

 \section{Limitations}

-Perhaps the main limitation of this work is that we only explore the approach within the context of machine translation benchmarks at different data scales.
-Nevertheless, we remark that the proposed approach is entirely general-purpose, and can be applied to \emph{any} other language generation or even neural classification tasks.
+Perhaps the main limitation of this work is that we only explore the approach within the context of machine translation benchmarks, although we conduct extensive experiments within this task that cover different training data scales and diverse pairs of languages, including low-resource ones.
+Nevertheless, we remark that the proposed approach is entirely general-purpose, and can be applied to \emph{any} other language generation or even any neural classification tasks.
 We leave it to future work to investigate whether the same gains would apply in those settings.
-Furthermore, we have not yet explored how this technique would interact with other modelling choices, such as different optimizers, training objectives or subword tokenisation algorithms.\clara{other limitations?}
+Furthermore, we have not yet explored how this technique would interact with other modelling choices, such as different optimizers, training objectives, or subword tokenisation algorithms.
+Lastly, our unigram initialisation of the bias term is currently done at the level of subword units, which do not always correspond to lexically or morphologically meaningful linguistic units.
+We leave the extension of this approach to more meaningful linguistic units, such as words or morphemes, to future work.